WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Which Config Profile do I choose?

 ### WSF Config Profile

-Doesn't support VPN's, Feather or ChatGPT
+Doesn't support VPN's, Feather or ChatGPT and is very privacy-oriented

 ### madNS Config Profile

 Supports VPNs, Feather and ChatGPT.

 ### What does Update Blocker or Ad-Blocker mean?

 Update Blocker: Blocks Apple OTA Updates

 Ad-Blocker: Blocks most online Ads and Trackers